bakonaanlong/FInancial-Investment-Analysis/README.md

 TECHNOLOGIES USED

-Google Sheets for Cleaning and Preprocessing
+-Google Sheets for Cleaning and Preprocessing
-My Brain for brainstorming
+-My Brain for brainstorming
-Google Looker Studio for Visualization
+-Google Looker Studio for Visualization

 DATA SOURCE